Auction Car Buying 101: Car Auction Tips for First-Time Buyers

 rundown of the typical auction process

-Winning bid: The highest bidder wins the car.
+Winning bid: The highest bidder wins.
+The hammer drops.

 Sounds simple enough, right?